AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 * The checkpoint, or name of a particular event in the sequence of loading the page or interacting with it as a visitor
 * The source, or identifier of the DOM element that the user interacts with for the checkpoint mentioned above.
 For instance, this could be an image
 * The target, or link to an external page or resource that the user interacts with for the checkpoint mentioned above.
 For example: `https://blog.adobe.com/jp/publish/2022/06/29/media_162fb947c7219d0537cce36adf22315d64fb86e94.png`
-* The Core Web Vitals (CWV) performance metrics, the Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS) that describe the visitor's quality of experience.
+* The Core Web Vitals (CWV) performance metrics, including the Largest Contentful Paint (LCP), First Input Delay (FID), Cumulative Layout Shift (CLS), and Time To First Byte (TTFB) that describe the visitor's quality of experience.

 ### How Real Use Monitoring Works for a customer